 Daniel Wagner, Psy.D.

 Dr. Wagner is a licensed psychologist in both Maryland and New York.
 He earned his doctorate in clinical psychology from Long Island University/C.W.
 Post, and his B.A. in Theatre Arts from Brandeis University.
-Dr. Wagner has extensive experience treating children, adolescents, adults, couples, and families in a variety of settings and for a multitude of presenting problems.
-Using primarily a Cognitive-Behavioral model with influences from other orientations, Dr. Wagner’s therapy includes coping skills training, mindfulness and relaxation, emotion management, social and interpersonal effectiveness skills, and other problem-solving strategies aimed at helping people gain more understanding of their thoughts, feelings, and behaviors.
-Dr. Wagner remains active in the research pertaining to Dialectical Behavior Therapy, and has presented a paper at a national conference on an assessment for impulsivity, emotion dysregulation, interpersonal chaos, and confusion about self.
+Dr. Wagner has extensive experience in treating children, adolescents, adults, couples, and families in a variety of settings and for a multitude of presenting problems.
+Using primarily a Cognitive-Behavioral model with influences from other orientations, Dr. Wagner's therapy includes coping skills training, mindfulness, and relaxation, emotion management, social and interpersonal effectiveness skills, and other problem-solving strategies aimed at helping people gain more understanding of their thoughts, feelings, and behaviors.
+Dr. Wagner remains active in the research pertaining to Dialectical Behavior Therapy and has presented a paper at a national conference on an assessment for impulsivity, emotion dysregulation, interpersonal chaos, and confusion about self.

 At Expressive Therapy Center, he works with clients of all ages providing individual, group, couples, and family therapy.
 He also works as the K-5 school counselor at McDonogh School in Owings Mills, MD and is an adjunct professor in Psychology at Stevenson University.